-A key target data set is the data of the Global Ocean Data Analysis Project (GLODAP) that include station data and gridded data of dissolved inorganic carbon and its C signature (Key et al., 2004).
-This permits one the quantification of the oceanic radiocarbon inventory, the by far largest radiocarbon inventory on earth.
-Together with data-based estimates of the carbon inventory on land, atmosphere, and reactive sediment and their signatures the global radiocarbon inventory and thus the long-term, average C production can be reliably estimated.
-Further, the spatial carbon and C distribution within the oceans is a yard stick to gauge the performance of any ocean circulation and carbon cycle model.
-C permit the quantification of the overturning timescales within the ocean (e.g. Müller et al., 2006) and of the magnitude of the air-sea carbon exchange rate (e.g. Naegler and Levin, 2006; Sweeney et al., 2007; Müller et al., 2008).
+A key target dataset is the data of the Global Ocean Data Analysis Project (GLODAP) that includes station data and gridded data of dissolved inorganic carbon and its 14C signature (Key et al., 2004).
+This permits the quantification of the oceanic radiocarbon inventory, by far the largest radiocarbon inventory on earth.
+Together with data-based estimates of the carbon inventory on land, in the atmosphere, and in reactive sediment and their signatures, the global radiocarbon inventory and thus the long-term average 14C production can be reliably estimated.
+Further, the spatial carbon and 14C distribution within the oceans is a yard stick to gauge the performance of any ocean circulation and carbon cycle model.
+14C permits the quantification of the overturning timescales within the ocean (e.g. Müller et al., 2006) and of the magnitude of the air-sea carbon exchange rate (e.g. Naegler and Levin, 2006; Sweeney et al., 2007; Müller et al., 2008).

-The conversion of the radiocarbon production record into $\Phi$ requires knowledge on the strength of the geomagnetic field that together with the open solar magnetic field contributes to the shielding of the Earth's atmosphere from the cosmic ray flux.
+The conversion of the radiocarbon production record into Φ requires knowledge on the strength of the geomagnetic field, which together with the open solar magnetic field contributes to the shielding of the earth's atmosphere from the cosmic ray flux.
 Recently, updated reconstructions of the earth magnetic field have become available (Knudsen et al., 2008; Korte et al., 2011).
-The paleoproxy record of $\Phi$ should be consistent with instrumental observations.
-The deconvolution of the atmospheric C history for natural production variations is only possible up to about 1950 AD.
-Afterward, the atmospheric C content almost doubled due to atomic bomb tests in the fifties and early sixties of the 20th century and uncertainties in this artificial C production are larger than natural production variations.
-This limits the overlap of the $^{14}\mathrm{C}$ -derived paleoproxy record of $\Phi$ with reconstructions of $\Phi$ based on balloon-borne measurements and adds uncertainty to the normalization of the paleo proxy record to recent data.
-How variations in cosmogenic isotope production and in $\Phi$ are related to TSI is unclear and there is a lack of understanding of the mechanisms mechanistic understanding.
+The palaeo-proxy record of Φ should be consistent with instrumental observations.
+The deconvolution of the atmospheric 14C history for natural production variations is only possible up to about 1950 AD.
+Afterwards, the atmospheric 14C content almost doubled due to atomic bomb tests in the fifties and early sixties of the 20th century and uncertainties in this artificial 14C production are larger than natural production variations.
+This limits the overlap of the 14C-derived palaeo-proxy record of Φ with reconstructions of Φ based on balloon-borne measurements and adds uncertainty to the normalisation of the palaeo-proxy record to recent data.
+How variations in cosmogenic isotope production and in Φ are related to TSI is unclear and there is a lack of understanding of the mechanisms.
 This is also reflected in the large spread in past and recent reconstructions of TSI variability on multi-decadal to centennial timescales (e.g. Bard et al., 2000; Lean, 2000; Wang et al., 2005; Steinhilber et al., 2009; Steinhilber et al., 2012; Shapiro et al., 2011; Schrijver et al., 2011).
-Recent reconstructions based on the decadal-scale trend found in the TSI satellite record reveal small amplitude variations in TSI of order $1 \,\mathrm{W\,m^{-2}}$ over past millennia (Steinhilber et al., 2009), whereas others based on observations of the most quiet area on the present Sun, suggest that TSI variations are of order $6 \,\mathrm{W\,m^{-2}}$ or even more (Shapiro et al., 2011).
+Recent reconstructions based on the decadal-scale trend found in the TSI satellite record reveal small amplitude variations in TSI of the order of 1 Wm^{-2} over past millennia (Steinhilber et al., 2009), whereas others based on observations of the most quiet area on the present sun suggest that TSI variations are of the order of $6 \text{ W} \text{ m}^{-2}$ or even more (Shapiro et al., 2011).

 The outline of this study is as follows.
 Next, we will describe the carbon cycle model and methods applied.
 In the results Sect.
-3, we apply sinusoidal variations in atmospheric C with frequencies between 1/(5 yr) to 1/(1000 yr).
-The results first characterize the model response to a given radiocarbon time series as any time series can be described by its power spectrum using Fourier transformation.
+3, we apply sinusoidal variations in atmospheric 14 C with frequencies between 1/(5 yr) to 1/(1000 yr).
+The results characterise the model response to a given radiocarbon time series as any time series can be described by its power spectrum using Fourier transformation.